open-telemetry/opentelemetry-specification/specification/api-correlationcontext.md

 ### CorrelationContext Propagation

-`CorrelationContext` may be propagated across process boundaries or across any arbitrary boundaries (process, $OTHER_BOUNDARY1, $OTHER_BOUNDARY2, etc) for various reasons.
+`CorrelationContext` MAY be propagated across process boundaries or across any arbitrary boundaries (process, $OTHER_BOUNDARY1, $OTHER_BOUNDARY2, etc) for various reasons.
 For example, one may propagate 'project-id' entry across all micro-services to break down metrics by 'project-id'.